Program Overview and Background, Doctors Across New York (DANY), Physician Practice Support and Physician Loan Repayment Programs - Cycle IV

 Applications are currently being accepted for Physician Practice Support and Physician Loan Repayment only.
 There are three options to apply for funding:

-- Physician Loan Repayment - Qualified Educational Loan Repayment – An Individual physician can apply for funds to be used to repay qualified educational loans;
+- Physician Loan Repayment - Qualified Educational Loan Repayment – An individual physician can apply for funds to be used to repay qualified educational loans up to $150,000;

-- Physician Practice Support to Establish or Join Practices – An individual physician can apply for funds to support the costs of establishing or joining a practice in an underserved community; or
+- Physician Practice Support to Establish or Join Practices – An individual physician can apply for funds to support the costs of establishing or joining a practice in an underserved community up to $100,000; or

-- Physician Practice Support to Recruit New Physicians - General hospitals and other qualified health care providers can apply for funds to help recruit new physicians to provide services in underserved communities.
-Funds may be used for sign-on bonuses, income guarantees or other financial incentives or compensation
+- Physician Practice Support to Recruit New Physicians - General hospitals and other qualified health care providers can apply for up to $100,000 in funding to help recruit new physicians to provide services in underserved communities.
+Funds may be used for sign-on bonuses, income guarantees or other financial incentives or compensation. - General hospitals and other qualified health care providers can apply for up to $100,000 in funding to help recruit new physicians to provide services in underserved communities.
+Funds may be used for sign-on bonuses, income guarantees or other financial incentives or compensation.

 In all three cases, funds must be provided directly to the physician.
 No administrative funding may be requested by facilities under any of the above options.

-Applications will be accepted continuously beginning January 2, 2013 until March 29, 2013 or until funding is exhausted, whichever occurs first.
-Applications received before or after the posted dates or after funding is exhausted will be rejected and discarded, and the applicant will be notified of such.
+Applications will be accepted continuously beginning July 8, 2015 until July 31, 2015 .
+Applications received before or after the posted dates will be rejected, and the applicant will be notified of such.

-You may contact Helen Crane at (518) 473-3513 (Physician Practice Support), Caleb Wistar or Martha Fennell at (518) 473-7019 (Physician Loan Repayment) for any assistance or clarification that may be necessary.
+You may contact Lianne Ramos at (518) 473-3513 (Physician Practice Support), or Amy Harp at (518) 473-7019 (Physician Loan Repayment) for any assistance or clarification that may be necessary.
+All staff are also available via email at email@example.com.
 An applicant conference will not be held for this project.

-Applicants other than individual physicians (e.g., health care facilities and physician practices) may submit two applications per Operating Certificate (OpCert) or Federal Employer Identification Number (FEIN) during the entire application period of January 2, 2013 - March 29, 2013.
-No more than two DANY awards will be made to any one applicant of this type.
-To maximize the diversity of applicants, those planning to submit more than two applications are encouraged to collaborate with other applicants in the catchment or service area before applying.
+Applicants other than individual physicians (e.g., health care facilities and physician practices) may submit two applications per Operating Certificate (OpCert) or Federal Employer Identification Number (FEIN) during the entire application period of July 8, 2015 - July 31, 2015.
+No more than two DANY awards will be made to any single facility (based on OPCERT or FEIN).
+To maximize the diversity of applicants, facility applicants are encouraged to collaborate with other facilities in the catchment or service area before applying.

-Individual physician applicants may submit one DANY application each during the entire application period.
-No more than one award will be made to any one applicant of this type.
+Individual physician applicants may submit one DANY application during the entire application period.
+No more than one award will be made to any one individual physician.

-An applicant may withdraw an application at any time by notifying the Department in writing.
-An applicant who receives an award but is subsequently unable to fulfill the requirements of the award or resulting contract must also notify the Department in writing.
-Any applicant who submits an application that is deemed ineligible or who withdraws an application may submit a new application no sooner than the next state fiscal quarter, contingent upon available funding, until the per-applicant maximum has been funded.
+An applicant may withdraw an application at any time by notifying NYSDOH in writing.
+An applicant who receives an award but is subsequently unable to fulfill the requirements of the award or resulting contract also must notify the NYSDOH in writing.
+Any applicant who submits an application that is deemed ineligible or who withdraws an application may resubmit a new application.
 When funding has been depleted to a level such that an applicant's total requested funding amount cannot be met, the applicant will be offered a reduced award amount.
 If the applicant accepts that amount, no further awards will be made.
 If the applicant declines that amount, the next eligible applicant will be offered an award until funds are completely exhausted.

 Allocation of Funding